-The onhire offhire bunker surveys are most frequently required to be performed combined but we also perform either just on/off hire bunker surveyor on/off hire condition survey separately.
-It is also common to be performed jointly with the other interested party, being one company appointed by Owners and other by Charterers.
+The onhire offhire bunker surveys are most frequently required to be performed combined with condition survey.
+We also perform either just onhire offhire bunker survey and condition survey separately.
+It is also common to be performed jointly with the other interested party representing either the vessel owners or charterers.

-This inspection is conducted onboard the vessel at the beginning and/or end of the chartering and aims at checking the overall condition of the vessel.
+This survey is conducted onboard the vessel at the beginning and/or end of the chartering and aims at checking the overall condition of the vessel.

 Maiden Marine Surveys start the attendances of onhire offhire bunker surveys at berthing time, before the commencement of loading operation, or, at the end of a discharging operation, in order to inspect the holds without cargo inside to be more precise.